-NON-EXECUTIVE PROPRIETARY DIRECTORS Name of director Name of significant shareholder represented or that proposed appointment Profile EMPRESAS COMERCIALES E INDUSTRIALES VALENCIANAS, S.L.
+NON-EXECUTIVE PROPRIETARY DIRECTORS Name of significant shareholder represented or that proposed appointment EMPRESAS COMERCIALES E INDUSTRIALES VALENCIANAS, S.L.
 EMPRESAS COMERCIALES E INDUSTRIALES VALENCIANAS, S.L.
 Javier Gómez-Trenor Vergés (representative of the Director Empresas Comerciales e Industriales Valencianas, S.L.) was born in Barcelona.
 He has a degree in Economics and Business Studies from the University of Valencia.
 With ample experience in the business sector, he has held executive and director positions in several companies in the beverages, agriculture, livestock and concentrated juice sectors.
 At present, he is Chairman of the Board of Empresas Comerciales e Industriales Valencianas, S.L., Director of Olive Partners S.A. and administrator of several companies engaged in financial investment, real estate and agriculture.
-GRUPO TRADIFÍN, S.L. ' GRUPO TRADIFÍN, S.L.
-Blanca Hernández Rodríguez (representative of the Director Grupo Tradifín, ' GRUPO TRADIFÍN, S.L.
-Blanca Hernández Rodríguez (representative of the Director Grupo Tradifín, ' Madrid and a Seville.
-She has a degree in Economics and Business Studies ' the University of Seville, a degree in Humanities from the European Universi Madrid and a Master of Finance from CUNEF.
-She has extensive experience in financial sector and currently chairs the Ebro Foods Foundation.
+GRUPO TRADIFÍN, S.L.
+GROI O TRADITIN, S.L.
+Blanca Hernández Rodríguez (representative of the Director Grupo Tradifín, S.L.) was born in Seville.
+She has a degree in Economics and Business Studies from the University of Seville, a degree in Humanities from the European University of Madrid and a Master of Finance from CUNEF.
+She has extensive experience in the financial sector and currently chairs the Ebro Foods Foundation.